dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 # 0. Setup

-_Before you start, I recommend you to follow `hello-dojo` chaper to get a brief understanding of dojo game._
+_Before you start, I recommend you to follow `hello-dojo` chaper to get a brief understanding of Dojo game._

 ## sozo init